willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 You are required to provide an obfuscation tool that can be integrated as a library module into a Python codebase.

 The tool will be supplied with the S3 location of a file containing sensitive information, and the names of the affected fields.
-It will create a new file or byte stream object containing an exact copy of the input file but with the sensitive data replaced with obfuscated strings.
+It will create a new file or byte-stream object containing an exact copy of the input file but with the sensitive data replaced with obfuscated strings.
 The calling procedure will handle saving the output to its destination.